irosyadi/gitbook/development/blog-markdown.md

    ![Tux, the Linux mascot](https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Tux.png/220px-Tux.png)
 3. Tux is is really cool.
-4. For text element in ordered list, add five spaces.
-     I need to add another paragraph below the second list item.
-5. For quote in ordered list, add five spaces.
+4. For quote in ordered list, add five spaces.
      > A blockquote would look great below the second list item.
-6. But, for code blocks in the lists, add eight spaces or two tabs:
+5. But, for code blocks in the lists, add eight spaces or two tabs:

         <html>
           <head>
             <title>Test</title>
           </head>

-7. So okay for now
+6. So okay for now
 ```

 ***display***